versionone/api-docs/src/markdown-pages/webhookSubscription/index.md

 }
 ```

 Many assets in VersionOne are secured by their relationship to a Scope (Project) limiting a member's ability to access a resource.
-We can configure the webhook to query on behalf of a sepcific user using the `usercontext` field.
+We can configure the webhook to query on behalf of a sepcific user using the `userContext` field.
 Without this field, all assets independent of their relationship to Scope can produce webhooks.
 In the following case, only Status changes to Stories visible to Member 1002 will produce webhooks.

 ```json
 {